Frame02496/DeepFake_Detection/README.md

 The closer a value is to 0, the more ceratin the model is that the image/video is fake and vice versa.
 If a value is close to 0.5, it indicates that the model is not entirely sure whether the corresponding image/video is real or fake.

-4. Additionally, if a directory contains too many images, or videos and you want to limit the number of files that [predictor.py](https://github.com/Frame02496/DeepFake_Detection/blob/main/predictor.py) should scan, you can use its options --limit, --ilimit, or --vlimt.
+4. Additionally, if a directory contains too many images, or videos and you want to limit the number of files that [predictor.py](https://github.com/Frame02496/DeepFake_Detection/blob/main/predictor.py) should scan, you can use its options --limit, --ilimit, or --vlimit.
 * --limit limits [predictor.py](https://github.com/Frame02496/DeepFake_Detection/blob/main/predictor.py) from scanning more then the sprecified number of images and videos.
   Example:
   ``` python